 Statistics show that only 20 percent of regular church attendees regularly give financial support.
 Why are the other 80 percent getting lost?
 There are lots of possible answers to that question, so we’re giving them time and consideration in this 4-part series.
-In Part 1, we considered the barrier of simplicity, and today, we’re considering how the 80 percent need a deeper connection to the story of giving.
+In Part 1 of Why People Don’t Give to Church, we considered the barrier of simplicity, and today, we’re considering how the 80 percent need a deeper connection to the story of giving.
+Click here to read part 3.

 Possibly the understatement of the century is that storytelling is important.
 Storytelling is in the DNA of Christian Theology.
 Our “Storytelling brains” fill in the gaps between facts with narrative naturally—so filling in the gaps between facts with a story is a powerful way to reach people.
 It’s been natural to tie financial giving to a narrative of some kind: